State of the Sector Report

 The Public Sector Commissioner reports to parliament annually on the state of administration and management across the public sector, and on compliance with standards and ethical codes.

-Public sector agencies are encouraged to use the information contained in the report to improve their understanding of the key dimensions of public sector administration and management and to guide continuous improvement efforts.
+Public sector bodies are encouraged to use the report to guide continuous improvement efforts.

-- Section 4 – Integrity and ethical conduct
+- Chapter 2 – Integrity and ethical conduct

 - Chapter 3 – Governance and innovation